Doubleasam/Penstack-QA/README.md

 # Run the react app with this command
 $ npm run dev

-# Afterwards, run the following command to opwn the app on cypress to show the test case
+# Afterwards, run the following command to run the test case on cypress UI on the browser demonstrating the test case
 $ npx cypress open

+#  run the following command to run the test case in the terminal,
+$ npx cypress run

 ```